OOPS: Automated generation of REST API specification via LLMs: Experimental methodology

-We selected APICARV \citep{yandrapally2023carving}, ExpressO \citep{serbout2022expresso}, and Respector \citep{huang2024generating} as baseline methods for OAS generation.
-These methods are all open-source and are representative approaches in the field of OAS generation.
-Their applicable scopes vary, as shown in Table \ref{table-4-1}.
+These baseline methods have different applicable scopes, as shown in Table~\ref{table-4-1}.
 We ran the open-source code of these baseline methods with default configurations to reproduce their results.
 For APICARV, we used its built-in Crawljax tool to perform 30 minutes of web crawling.
 Since all selected REST APIs have user registration and login functionalities, and APICARV's crawler cannot automatically complete these operations, we manually performed the registration and login operations after 10 minutes of crawling, followed by an additional 20 minutes of automated crawling.
 It should be noted that since existing LLM-based OAS generation methods have not yet released runnable open-source implementations, we were unable to conduct comparative experiments with these methods.